mzattera/KRAAL/README.md

 In addition, scripts create rules to represent semantic of predicates in a way that triples are inferred and materialized accordingly to existing facts.

-Lastly some Java code is provided to import RDF triples from various file format into Grakn, using the above concepts.
+Lastly, some Java code is provided to import RDF triples from various file format into Grakn, using the above concepts.

-In the end, once that the above schema and rules are created, Grakn can be used as an RDF triple store (with triples stored as `rdf-triple` relations) with an integrated reasoner (provided by the semantic rules).
+In the end, once the above schema and rules are imported, Grakn can be used as an RDF triple store (with triples stored as `rdf-triple` relations) with an integrated reasoner (provided by the semantic rules).

 ## Prerequisites